zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Recent Changes

+### Loading Screen Implementation (April 2025)
+- Implemented a specialized loading screen for handling resource-intensive operations
+- Created a console-style text animation with typing effect for visual engagement
+- Implemented background loading of Datasworn data with proper coordination
+- Added support for fixed initial messages with guaranteed minimum display times
+- Created a dynamic message provider system for flexible content generation
+- Implemented random "boot" messages during loading for visual interest
+- Added "System ready." message that only appears when loading is complete
+- Ensured minimum loading time for better user experience
+- Implemented proper error handling and navigation after loading
+- Enhanced the separation of concerns with specialized components
+- Documented the loading screen architecture in the system patterns

 ### Location Graph System Restructuring (April 2025)
 - Restructured the Location Graph functionality into a more modular and maintainable architecture
 - Created specialized components for different aspects of the location system: